| Where

 fluctuation. return to

-3. Pastoral societies should,
+text 3.
+Pastoral societies should,

 in fact, be considered a dead-end-street of human